phetsims/phet-info/issue-info/sample_rc_test_task.md

 - [ ] Full screen test

 If any new issues are found, please note them in https://github.com/phetsims/repo-name/issues and reference this issue.

+**(Other potentially useful items)**

+Sim-specific query parameters useful for testing:
+(examples from function builder)
+• `?populateOutput` - puts 1 of each card in the output carousel
+• `?slow` - reduces animation speed to 25% of normal, useful for testing multitouch